Cut Through The Chatter: Differences in the vaccines

 All of the approved vaccines for COVID-19 in the United States are safe and highly effective in protecting people from becoming severely ill or dying from the disease.
 You are unlikely to get to choose which vaccine you receive due to availability, but be assured that all will protect you against COVID-19.

-Let's take a look at the three vaccinations currently FDA approved for emergency use.
+Let's take a look at the three vaccinations currently available in the United States.

 The different types explained